Meet Our Team

 On Christmas Eve 2013, Layla lost her oldest daughter Ashley.
 Ashley was only 23 years old.
 There is no greater pain than child loss.
 Layla attributes her ability to face each day, to the overwhelming love of Jesus, who carries her through.
 This very difficult journey has given Layla the desire to help those who are facing difficult times and to help people see the hope.
 Her love for helping others is the passion behind Light of Hope.
 Light of Hope non-profit ministry has a vast variety of services that encourage, educate, empower and bring change and hope to the lives of those who need restoration and new life.

 Layla is also an author.
 Her first book publication, HOPE IN THE STRUGGLE, offers hope in the midst of dark times.
 Layla is also the author of the encouragement blog “Layla’s Light,” found on Facebook or on her website, www.laylafreeman.com.
 She has been actively writing since 2001.
 Layla’s personal experience in the extreme difficulties of life gives her a deep understanding of brokenness.
-Therefore, Layla’s writing and passion behind her desire to help others are empowered by the truth of God’s unconditional love and forgiveness, and the hope we find in God’s promises.
+Therefore, Layla’s writing and passion behind her desire to help others is empowered by the truth of God’s unconditional love and forgiveness, and the hope we find in God’s promises.

-Layla is also a Business Owner/Vice President of Asset Industrial, Incorporated.
-Her and her husband, Randall, work together providing services necessary for the oil refinery industry.
+Layla is also a Business Owner/Vice President of Asset Industrial, Inc. She and her husband, Randall, work together providing services necessary for the oil refinery industry.

 In addition, Layla is a Stephen Minister, Congregational Care Minister, Lay Servant/Speaker, and a volunteer for the Juvenile Diabetes Research Foundation.
 (Layla has two daughters who face Type 1 Diabetes daily).

-NANCY PHELPS: EXECUTIVE DIRECTOR
+NANCY PHELPS - EXECUTIVE DIRECTOR

 Nancy is highly regarded in the State of Oklahoma as a member of numerous organizations, groups, and charitable service providers.
 She has and continues to serve in the capacity of Executive Director, as well as Director of Development in non-profit management.
 Her career has afforded her the opportunity to serve on several non-profit Board of Directors for a wide variety of organizations.

 Nancy and her husband, Ron, have been married since 1981.
 They are blessed to have two gorgeous daughters and a successful son-in-law.
 Their two grandchildren are the light of their lives.
 Her faith, family, and friends, as well as, those she is honored to serve alongside are incredibly special to her and a gift from God.